Manage Networks

 - In the Cloud Administration Console, click Access > Networks.

-- Locate the network zone you want to delete, click the three vertical dots next to it, and select Delete.
+- Click the drop-down arrow next to the network zone you want to delete, then select Delete.

 - When prompted, confirm the deletion.